 Additionally, bigger companies can also opt for joint ventures who share risks and profit.
 One of the best examples of the joint venture can be considered the one between Sony and Ericsson cell phones.
 Finally, they can also opt for mergers and acquisitions to boost the status of the company.

 If there was ever a perfect example of high-risk, high reward adage, greenfield investment could perfectly fit one.
 The company looking to enter the foreign market has to buy the land, build the facility and operate the business on a continuous basis.
 It requires a huge commitment, but it pays off as well.
 Companies can earn a handsome profit on their sales.
 However, they need to consider factors such as government regulations and access to technology or skilled labor.

-For more information on the best market entry strategy, market penetration, and marketing strategies:
+For more information on the best market entry strategies, market penetration, and marketing strategies, contact an expert.